Jun Takahashi: Personal life

-Takahashi has a son, Rin, and daughter, Lala Takahashi, and is married to Morishita Riko, with whom he worked for the Uniqlo collaboration.
+Takahashi is married to Morishita Riko, with whom he worked for the Uniqlo collaboration, and has a son, Rin, and daughter, Lala.

 Awards and achievements

 In 1997, he received the New Face Prize in Mainichi fashion grand prize sponsored by the Mainichi national daily newspaper.
 In 2001, he received the Grand Prize in Mainichi fashion grand prize sponsored by the Mainichi national daily newspaper.
 In 2013, he received the Grand Prize in Mainichi fashion grand prize for the second time.